Highlights

 The Higher Education Data & Information Improvement Programme (HEDIIP) was established following the call in the 2011 HE White Paper to redesign the HE information landscape to meet the needs of a wider group of users, reduce duplication in data collections and improve the timeliness and relevance of data and information about higher education.

-As Director of the programme Andy secured funding from the four UK higher education funding bodies and put in place a full programme structure including a board of senior leaders from across the sector and a programme office based in Cheltenham.
+The role of Director included securing funding from the four UK higher education funding bodies and putting in place a full programme structure including a board of senior leaders from across the sector and a programme office.

 Director of Standards and Development, Higher Education Statistics Agency (2010 to 2013)